chryswoods/siremol.org/chryswoods.com/parallel_python/mapreduce_part2.md

 ## Mapping multi-argument functions requires `zip`

-The above trick allows you to convert multi-argument functions into single-argument functions.
+The above trick allows you to convert any multi-argument function into a single-argument function.
 However, doing this now means that you have to convert multiple lists of arguments into a single list of multiple arguments.
 For example, we need to convert